Are Samoyeds Hypoallergenic?

 Related Reading: Why Are Samoyeds Called Shoobs?

 Samoyeds are considered high-maintenance dogs because of their thick, fluffy coats.
 The Samoyed has a double-layer coat, with a very thick undercoat and overcoat of long guard hairs.
-Their coats were designed for keeping the Samoyed warm in harsh Siberian winters.
+Their coats were designed to keep the Samoyed warm in harsh Siberian winters.

 They shed quite a bit and require a lot of grooming.
 Samoyed’s elegant white coat is beautiful but requires rigorous grooming to keep it in good condition.
 The white fluffy coat of the Samoyed is not easy to groom, especially for first-time dog owners.
 Many Samoyed owners even opt to hire a professional groomer for their pets.